Wola massacre: Extermination of Wola's civilian population

+The scale of the massacre caused nervous breakdowns among some German soldiers who witnessed it.
+However, artillery lieutenant Hans Thieme (later rector of the University of Freiburg) recalled different reactions.
+He testified after the war that some soldiers actively sought opportunities to participate in the executions and even took commemorative photographs during them.

-Shortly after their advance toward the centre of Warsaw began, the two lead battle groups — Kampfgruppe "Rohr" (led by Generalmajor Günter Rohr) and Kampfgruppe "Reinefarth" (led by Heinz Reinefarth) — were halted by heavy fire from Polish resistance fighters.
+Shortly after their advance toward the centre of Warsaw began, the two lead battle groups – Kampfgruppe "Rohr" (led by Generalmajor Günter Rohr) and Kampfgruppe "Reinefarth" (led by Heinz Reinefarth) – were halted by heavy fire from Polish resistance fighters.
 Unable to proceed forward, some of the German troops began to go from house to house carrying out their orders to shoot all inhabitants.
 Many civilians were shot on the spot but some were killed after torture and sexual assault.
 Estimates vary, but Reinefarth himself has estimated that up to 10,000 civilians were killed in the Wola district on 5 August alone, the first day of the operation.
 Most of the victims were the elderly, women and children.

-The majority of these atrocities were committed by troops under the command of Oskar Dirlewanger and SS-Brigadeführer Bronislav Kaminski.
+In reality, the number of victims on "Black Saturday" was likely even higher.
+Władysław Bartoszewski estimated that on 5 August 1944, more than 20,000 Poles were murdered in Wola.
+According to Antoni Przygoński, the death toll from the massacre on that day reached 45,500.
+However, other researchers suggest that the figure could not have exceeded 15,000.
+The majority of these atrocities were committed by troops under the command of SS-Sturmbannführer Kurt Weisse (Adjutant and acting commander of SS-Sonderregiment Dirlewanger until 8 August) and element of Posen Police Group under the command of SS-Gruppenführer Heinz Reinefarth.
 Research historian Martin Gilbert, from the University of Oxford, wrote:

-"More than fifteen thousand Polish civilians had been murdered by German troops in Warsaw.
+More than fifteen thousand Polish civilians had been murdered by German troops in Warsaw.
 At 5:30 that evening [August 5], General Erich von dem Bach gave the order for the execution of women and children to stop.
 But the killing continued of all Polish men who were captured, without anyone bothering to find out whether they were insurrectionists or not.
-Nor did either the Cossacks or the criminals in the Kaminsky and Dirlewanger brigades pay any attention to von dem Bach Zelewski's order: by rape, murder, torture and fire, they made their way through the suburbs of Wola and Ochota, killing in three days of slaughter a further thirty thousand civilians, including hundreds of patients in each of the hospitals in their path."
+Nor did either the Cossacks or the criminals in the Kaminsky and Dirlewanger brigades pay any attention to von dem Bach Zelewski's order: by rape, murder, torture and fire, they made their way through the suburbs of Wola and Ochota, killing in three days of slaughter a further thirty thousand civilians, including hundreds of patients in each of the hospitals in their path.

-Two hours before midnight on 5 August the Azerbaijani soldiers and Bergmann Battalion attacked St Lazarus hospital, executed hundreds of patients, doctors, and nurses, before burning it down.